jkahn117/aws-edge-blocking/README.md

     $ aws cloudformation deploy --template-file packaged.yaml --stack-name aws-edge-blocking-sample --capabilities CAPABILITY_IAM
     ```

+### CloudFront

+In order to ensure all requests are passed to the origin, such that we can monitor using the origin-request event, be sure to set all TTLs (minimum, maximum, and desired) for the Behavior to 0.
+Ideally, this is only done on a small number of behaviors.

 ## Configuring Lambda@Edge Triggers

 As mentioned above, before these functions can be used with Lambda@Edge, you will need to remove use of Lambda Environment Variables by modifying the source code.
 I have included here to demonstrate that these can be changed and for ease of testing outside of the Edge environment.